calvm32/Hugo_Website/content/posts/art/origami/index.md

 ---
 title: "Origami Art"
-description: Most of the origami pictured was made in 2021-2023.
-As I relocate various instructions, I will update this page to credit the original creators of each module.
+description: "Modular origami art"
 menu:
   sidebar:
     name: Origami
     identifier: origami
     parent: art
     weight: 1
-hero: images/forest.jpg
+hero: /images/RhombicTri1-removebg.png
-tags:
-- Markdown
-- Content Organization
-- Multi-lingual
-categories:
-- Basic
 ---

-This sample post tests the followings:
+Modular origami initiated an interest into the symmetries and construction of polytopes.
+The repetitive nature of folding hundreds of pieces could also be quite soothing.
+Most of the origami pictured was made in 2021-2023.

 - Category, sub-category nesting in the sidebar.
 - Hero image and other images are in `images` folder inside this post directory.